CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 ### BFD with OSPF

 When you enable BFD on an OSPF interface, a neighbor registers with BFD when two-way adjacency starts and de-registers when adjacency goes down.
-The BFD configuration is per interface and any IPv4 and IPv6 neighbors discovered on that interface inherit the configuration.
+The BFD configuration is per interface and any IPv4 neighbors discovered on that interface inherit the configuration.

 The following example configures BFD in OSPF for interface swp1 using the BFD profile BFD1.